rpusec/Checkers/README.md

 - hash passwords upon registration and editing user settings (with a salt)
 - add another constant that will reference the location of the dbinfo.php file
 - figure out how to kick out the user if their session was destroyed somehow
+- Hide AJAX errors on the client side (add that option to the configuration file in the backend)